OUTA to fight for rational energy plan

 This draft IRP for 2016 indicates that nuclear is not required before 2037, indicating that the nuclear debate should not be entertained for another eight years or so.
 Instead, in a stunning exhibition of how a deeply conflicted state owned monopoly can manipulate government policy, the Head of Eskom Generation, Mr Matshela Koko, was inexplicably allowed to sit on a panel with the Minister of Energy and pronounce on the future energy mix of the country.
 Moreover, Mr Koko proceeded to implicitly defy the outcome of the draft IRP 2016, by selecting the one scenario amongst many that possibly requires some nuclear by 2025.
 He has taken this option to justify his hasty plan for a nuclear rollout Request for Information (RFI) in the next month, thereby keeping Eskom’s nuclear pipedream alive.

-OUTA pointed out several other inconsistencies that point to reverse engineered outcome:
+The Organisation Undoing Tax Abuse (OUTA) pointed out several other inconsistencies that point to reverse engineered outcome:

 The 2013 IRP which showed no nuclear, was clearly not used as a base.
 Instead, government has irrationally selected a more out dated IRP-2010, which did suggest nuclear.